Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

 ### Azure AD Authentication Tests

-1. The Azure AD authentication tests are disabled by default due to no valid Azure AD test account.
-They could be enabled by exporting environment variable `ENABLE_AAD_TEST` to `true`.
+1. The Azure AD authentication tests are disabled by default because they require valid Azure AD test account.
+They can be enabled by exporting environment variable `ENABLE_AAD_TEST` to `true`.

 2. For AAD integration tests to be run successfully, you need to specify the following environment variables.
-For how to set-up and find the AAD connection property values, go to the [SAML 2.0 Azure AD set up guide](/docs/markdown/setup/aad-saml-setup.md#timestream-odbc-dsn-configuration).
+For instructions on how to set-up and find the AAD connection property values, go to the [SAML 2.0 Azure AD set up guide](/docs/markdown/setup/aad-saml-setup.md#timestream-odbc-dsn-configuration).

    |     Variable Name    | Corresponding Connection String Option |
    |----------------------|----------------------------------------|